doekman/doekman.github.io/_drafts/iOS_ethernet.md

 Next was a [powered USB hub][aukey-hub] from the Aukey, which already has an ethernet LAN adapter build in!
 So there's no need to buy an external USB Ethernet Adapter.

-This setup works (almost) perfectly with both iPhone 5 (iOS 10.3.3), iPhone SE and iPad Air 2 (both iOS 11.new).
+This setup works (almost) perfectly with both iPhone 5 (iOS 10.3.3), iPhone SE and iPad Air 2 (both iOS 11.4.1).
+I didn't test my original iPad, since I don't have a camera adapter with a [dock connector][doc-con].

 When connecting the setup, you'll get an entry between Wifi and Bluetooth in the settings menu, where you can check your TCP/IP settings.
 When I plugged in my Apple USB Ethernet Adapter, the Ethernet menu shows two adapters (also one for the build-in Aukey ethernet).
 Like in macOS, it will prioritize the adapters automatically and choose the "best" one.